cuthbertLab/music21/buildDoc/rst/overviewPostTonal.rst

 Chords as Forte Set Classes
 ----------------------------

 Any music21 Chord can be interpreted as a Forte set class.
-Additional, a wide variety of anlytical features, derived from the Forte set class, are available as methods of the chord.
+Additional, a wide variety of analytical features, derived from the Forte set class, are available as methods of the chord.

 For an example, lets create a sequence of randomly generated aggregate-completing trichords stored on a Stream.
 That is, we will randomly construct chords with pitch classes, drawing them from a list of all pitch classes.
 These pitches will be supplied to a Chord object and stored on a Stream.

 >>> import random
 >>> from music21 import stream, chord
 >>> aStream = stream.Stream()
->>> src = range(12) # create a list of integers 0 through 11
+>>> src = range(12) # cheate a list of integers 0 through 11
->>> random.suffle(src) # randomize the order of the integers
+>>> random.shuffle(src) # randomize the order of the integers
 >>> for i in range(0,12,3):
 ...     aStream.append(chord.Chord(src[i:i+3]))
 ...